 2. A modification to the requirements of Sec 86-232(5) concerning the roadway design standards is proposed and an alternative neighborhood roadway design is proposed.
 The proposed modification reduces right-of way width from 52' to 50', allows for sidewalks on both sides of the roadway and provides an eight foot planting area for street trees.
 Bike lanes are not provided.
-See roadway cross section provided on page 5 of the Binding Master Plan.
+See roadway cross section provided on sheet 2 of 13 of the Binding Master Plan.